The Real Alcazar of Seville is the must-see palace you shouldn’t miss while you are in Spain. Planning to visit

 The tour I took cost €13 per adult.
 It provided so much information about what we were looking at… not to mention scurrilous gossip from leading characters in the palace’s history.
 I can’t imagine having enjoyed the visit nearly as much without it.

-Real Alcazar, Reales Alcazares or the Alcazar Palace?
+Real Alcazar of Seville, Reales Alcazares or the Alcazar Palace?

 Seville’s Palace goes by several names.
 The Real Alcazar (Royal Palace), Reales Alcazares (Royal Palaces) and the Alcazar Palace being three examples.
 Sometimes it’s also referred to as the Alcazar Castle in Seville, but it’s definitely a palace and not a castle!